The wave maps equation and Brownian paths: Preparations

-Since both exponents of $M$ are negative, the contributions are summable in $M$. \end{proof}
+the exponent of $M$ in \eqref{prep:eq-families-p3} is negative, and the contributions are therefore summable in $M$. \end{proof}

 The following estimate is a special case of the bilinear estimate \eqref{prep:eq-bilinear-general}.
-Due to our frequent use of this estimate, however, we isolate it in the following corollary. \begin{corollary}[Multiplication estimate] Let $s,r^\prime$, and $r$ be as in \eqref{prep:eq-parameter-1} and \eqref{prep:eq-parameter-3} and let $f,g \colon \R_{u,v}^{1+1} \rightarrow \R$.
-Then, it holds that
+Due to our frequent use of this estimate, however, we isolate it in the following corollary. \begin{corollary}[Multiplication estimate] Let $s,r^\prime$, and $r$ be as in \eqref{prep:eq-parameter-1} and \eqref{prep:eq-parameter-3}.
+For all $f,g \colon \R_{u,v}^{1+1} \rightarrow \R$, it then holds that

 \end{corollary}

 The inequality \eqref{prep:eq-multiplication} is called a multiplication estimate since the map $g\mapsto f \cdot g$ is regarded as the multiplication of $g$ with the ``smooth'' function $f$.